-- purpose: This test measures the strength endurance of the chest, shoulder, and triceps muscles.
+purpose: To measure the strength endurance of the chest, shoulder, and triceps muscles.

 pre-test: Explain the test procedures to the subject.
 Perform screening of health risks and obtain informed consent.
 Prepare forms and record basic information such as age, height, body weight, gender and test conditions.
 Perform a standard warm-up.
 See more details of pre-test procedures.

 procedure: The starting position is with your arms straight, hands a comfortable distance apart, body straight.
 Feet may be up to 12 inches apart.
 On the command ‘get set,’ the starting position is assumed, and on the command ‘go,’ start the push-up by bending your elbows and lowering your body until your upper arms are at least parallel to the ground, and then return to the starting position.
 Pausing to rest is permitted only in the authorized rest position, though you must return to and pause in the correct starting position before continuing.

 scoring: The maximum number of correctly performed push-ups is recorded.
 The scoring depends on the sex and age of the participant.
 See APFT for more information about scoring.

 comments: For the push-up to be counted, the body must remain rigid in a generally straight line, and move as a unit while performing each rep, and the technique as described must be adhered to.
 If you rest on the ground or raise either hand or foot from the ground, the test will be terminated.